natalievyh/The-Odin-Project/Foundations/projects/odin-recipes/README.md

 ## Purpose

-Putting the HTML skills I've learned so far in this course into practice, utilizing lists, links, and images to build a basic website with HTML.
+Putting the skills I've learned so far in this course into practice, utilizing lists, links, and images to build a basic website with HTML & CSS.